RocketChat/docs-old/developer-guides/rest-api/Im/messages-others/README.md

----
-order: 25
----

 # IM Messages Others
 Retrieves the messages from any direct message in the server.
-It supports the [Offset, Count, and Sort Query Parameters](../offset-and-count-and-sort-info.md) along with [Query and Fields Query Parameters](../query-and-fields-info.md).
+It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with [Query and Fields Query Parameter](../../query-and-fields-info/).

 For this method to work the `Enable Direct Message History Endpoint` setting must be true, and the user calling this method must have the `view-room-administration` permission.